KU Fact Sheets

 When adjusted for inflation, the University of Kansas spends less money per student today than it did in 2000.
 During the same period, state support has decreased from 71.4 percent of per-student expenditures to 41.2 percent.

-History of state funding for KU through current year
+History of state funding for KU - Fact Sheet

 State funding for the University of Kansas remains below pre-recession levels, and when adjusted for inflation has steadily declined.
 These charts show the history of state funding for the university in actual and inflation-adjusted dollars, as well as per-student funding adjusted for inflation, from FY 1999 through the end of FY 2016.